-You have two choices: (1) applying for MEXT (scholarship of Japanese Government) at the Japanese Embassy in your country or (2) applying for International Graduate Program directly to Tokyo Tech.
-Please read Japanese government (MEXT) scholarship program for international students and this PDF file for more information.
+You have three choices: (1) applying for MEXT (scholarship of Japanese Government) at the Japanese Embassy in your country,

-If your research interests match ours, I will discuss with other faculty members.
+If your research interests match ours, I will do online meeting via Skype.
+After that, I will discuss with other faculty members.
 If the faculty members allow our laboratory to accept you, then a "Letter of Acceptance" will be sent to you by postal mail (it takes two weeks or more).
 After the "Letter of Acceptance" is submitted to the Japanese embassy in your country, then the final screening for students receiving Japanese Government (MEXT) Scholarship will be done.

 Our laboratory takes part in RWBC-OIL (in Japanese).
 RWBC-OIL (in Japanese) is a joint laboratory of Tokyo Tech and AIST for the analysis of real-world big data started from Feb.
 2017.
 RWBC-OIL hires researchers of machine learning / deep learning / graph mining / high performance computing.
 Please read call for postdocs (in Japanese) for more information.
 If you are interested in, please contact Murata.

 If you are a postdoc, you can apply for JSPS Postdoctoral Fellowship for Foreign Researchers for the expenses of staying in Japan.
 Please visit JSPS site for more information.